mrgoodsire/AgeofAshes/Session_Notes.md

 Gus determines that they are not evil.

 Mo' gives the Hobgoblin 12 GP and says she should try adventuring.
 The work is looked more kindly upon.
-She give me a respectful nod.
+She give Mo' a respectful nod.
 We leave them by the road.

 ### Cavern